Go Back

 "The tropical storm was struggling with a vast area of dust and dry air, as well as relatively cool water and some disruptive breezes, known as wind shear, as of Tuesday," AccuWeather Chief On-Air Meteorologist Bernie Rayno said.

 The weak state of Erin is allowing the storm to move along on a westerly track.
 The longer this occurs, the greater the potential impacts will be on the islands of the northeastern Caribbean and the Bahamas.
-If the center were to continue due west, it would slice directly across the Leeward Islands.
+If the center were to continue due west, because of its current latitude, it would slice directly across the Leeward Islands.

 An increasing northwestward drift, then a northward turn, is anticipated as Erin gains some strength.
 How quickly that begins, along with the overall strength of Erin, will determine the amount of wind, downpours and thunderstorms that occur in the northeastern islands of the Caribbean.

-"Our team of meteorologists at AccuWeather, led by Hurricane Expert Alex DaSilva, remains highly concerned for a period of rapid strengthening from late this week to this weekend," Rayno said.
+"Our team of meteorologists at AccuWeather, led by Hurricane Expert Alex DaSilva, remains highly concerned for a period of rapid strengthening from late this week to early next week," Rayno said.

 As winds increase, waves will propagate outward from the center.
 Over the deep sea, these will be large swells.
 As the swells near the northern coasts of the Leeward Islands, British and U.S. Virgin Islands, Puerto Rico, Hispaniola and the northeast-facing shores of the Bahamas, dangerous surf and strong rip currents will result.